fcgdam/AESCrypto_ECDH_KeyExchange/README.md

 But before doing that three things need to be changed: the SSID and Password of the WIFI access point must be modified and the IP address of the target NodeJs Server.
 Change it at the top of the *src/main.cpp* file.

-After connection, take note of the IP.
+After connection, take note of the ESP8266 IP by checking the ESP8266 Serial/USB output.

 # Testing ESP8266 to NodeJS